cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 	MethodName() string

 	// Accept determines whether this grant permits the provided sdk.ServiceMsg to be performed, and if
 	// so provides an upgraded authorization instance.
-If delete returns true,the Authorization has
+	// Returns:
+	// + allow: true if msg is authorized. allow=true ==> delete=false.
+	// + updated: other Authorization which has been overwritten by this one
-	// been exhausted and can be deleted from state.
+	// + delete: true if Authorization has been exhausted and can be deleted from state.
 	Accept(msg sdk.ServiceMsg, block abci.Header) (allow bool, updated Authorization, delete bool) }
 ```